Sridevi17j/personal_blog/docs/ML-Supervised/Decision Tree-Classification-R/Decision Tree Classification - R.md

 View(T1)
 missingval = data.frame(apply(T1,2,function(x){sum(is.na(x))}))

-I just checked whether any missingvalues present in the dataset.
+I just checked whether any missing values present in the dataset.
 Since it has no missing values, proceeding further.
 Also changed categorical variables to levels.
 Example for loan variable, we had values yes or no. Now its changed to 1 or 2.
-Screenshots of code and its ouput is given below.
+Screenshots of code and its output is given below.

 ![](/assets/images/ML/DT/CL/p1.png)
 ![](/assets/images/ML/DT/CL/p2.png)